3 Squadron RESEARCH

 3 Squadron RAAF HOME / Search

-and then taxied two other Kittyhawks to safety (aircraft BA-E, with flat tyre, seen at right).
-They were later awarded "MiD" medals.
+drag it away], and then taxied two other Kittyhawks to safety [one of them seen at far right].
+They were later awarded "MiD" oakleaf clasps for their service ribbons.

 Transcript of Australian War Memorial